-The best treatment for teenagers with anorexia and bulimia
+A family-based approach: the best treatment for teenagers with anorexia and bulimia

-The research on adolescents with anorexia is especially strong.
-With bulimia, it used to be a toss-up between FBT and a specialised form of cognitive-behavioural therapy, but with the latest review of evidence by NICE (which I review here), a family-based approach is now recommended first.
+The research on family therapy for adolescents with anorexia is especially strong.
+With bulimia, it used to be a toss-up between family-based treatment and a specialised form of cognitive-behavioural therapy, but with the latest review of evidence by NICE (which I review here), a family-based approach is now recommended first.